HoangNguyen161201/chat-realtime-firebase/README.md

 # Chat realtime with firebase:

-### This project supports login with google and Facebook, create UI with chakra UI and work database with firebase.
+### This project create by reactjs, create UI with chakra UI and work database with firebase.
 Here are the main features of the project:

 * Real-time chat.
 * Create rooms.